seldonian-framework/Tutorials/_tutorials/gridworld_RL_tutorial.md

         <li>$R_t$: The reward received by the agent at time $t$ (the agent receives $R_t$ after the environment transitions to state $S_{t+1}$ due to action $A_t$).</li>
         <li>$\pi$: A <i>policy</i>, where $\pi(o,a)=\Pr(A_t=a|O_t=o)$ for all actions $a$ and observations $o$.</li>
         <li>$\pi_\theta$: A <i>parameterized policy</i>, which is simply a policy with a weight vector $\theta$ that changes the conditional distribution over $A_t$ given $O_t$.
 That is, for all actions $a$, observations $o$, and weight vectors $\theta$, $\pi_\theta(o,a) = \Pr(A_t=a|O_t=o ; \theta)$, where $;\theta$ indicates "given that the agent uses policy parameters $\theta$".
 This is not quite the same as a conditional probability because $\theta$ is not an event (one should not apply Bayes' Theorem to this expression thinking that $\theta$ is an event).</li>
         <li>$\gamma$: The reward discount parameter.
-This is a problem-specific contant in $[0,1]$ that is used in the objective function, defined next.</li>
+This is a problem-specific constant in $[0,1]$ that is used in the objective function, defined next.</li>
         <li>$J$: The objective function.
-The default in the toolkit is the expected discounted return: $J(\pi)=\mathbf{E}\left [ \sum_{t=0}^\infty \gamma^t R_t\right ]$.
+The default in the Toolkit is the expected discounted return: $J(\pi)=\mathbf{E}\left [ \sum_{t=0}^\infty \gamma^t R_t\right ]$.
 The agent's goal is to find a policy that maximizes this objective function.</li>
         <li>The agent's experiences can be broken into statistically independent <i>episodes</i>.
 Each episode begins at time $t=0$.
 When an episode ends, the agent no longer needs to select actions and no longer receives rewards (this can be modeled using a <i>terminal absorbing state</i> as defined on page 18 <a href="https://people.cs.umass.edu/~pthomas/courses/CMPSCI_687_Fall2020/687_F20.pdf">here</a>.</li>
     </ul>
 </p>
 <p>
-    At this time, this toolkit is only compatible with <i>batch</i> or <i>offline</i> RL.
+    At this time, the Seldonian Toolkit is only compatible with <i>batch</i> or <i>offline</i> RL.
 This means that some current policy (typically called the <i>behavior policy</i> $\pi_b$) is already in use to select actions.
 The available data corresponds to the observations, actions, and rewards from previous episodes wherein the current policy was used.
 To make this more formal, we will define a <i>history</i> $H$ to be the available historical information from one episode:
     $$ H = (O_0, A_0, R_0, O_1, A_1, R_1, \dotsc).$$
     All of the available data can then be expressed as $D = (H_i)_{i=1}^m$, where $m$ is the number of episodes for which data is available.
 </p>
 <p>
-    For generality, the toolkit does not require there to be just one current policy.
+    For generality, the Toolkit does not require there to be just one current policy.
 Instead, the available data could have been generated by several different (past) policies.
-However, the default Seldonian RL algorithms in the toolkit require some knowledge about what the past policies were.
+However, the default Seldonian RL algorithms in the Toolkit require some knowledge about what the past policies were.
 Specifically, they require each action $A_t$ in the historical data to also come with the probability that the behavior policy (the policy that selected the action) would select that action: $\pi_b(O_t,A_t)$.
 Hence, we ammend the definition of a history $H$ to include this information:
     $$ H = (O_0, A_0, \pi_b(O_0,A_0), R_0, O_1, A_1, \pi_b(O_1,A_1) R_1, \dotsc).$$
     Notice that in this batch setting, Seldonian RL algorithms can be used to improve upon current and past policies.
 However, they can't be used to construct the first policy for an application.
 </p>